Army fire-fighting helicopters in action (Photo: Armed Forces/Albin Fuss).

 Affected holidaymakers who have questions about their rights and claims can contact the respective consumer protection organizations in Austria, Germany and Switzerland.
 These organizations offer support and advice on legal issues related to the travel contract and consumer rights.

-• In Austria: The “Chamber of Labour” (AK) and the “Association for Consumer Information” (VKI).
+• In Austria: The “Chamber of Labor” (AK) and the “Association for Consumer Information” (VKI).

-• In Germany: The “Federal Association of Consumer Organizations” (vzbv) and the local consumer organizations.
+• In Germany: The “Federal Consumer Advice Center Association” (vzbv) and the local consumer advice centers.

 • In Switzerland: The “Foundation for Consumer Protection” (SKS) and the “Consumer Protection” (Konsumentenschutz.ch).